theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 # DoE Cheat

+## Vocabulary

 We are locked in by our vocabulary

+* Etymology of civilization is a man thing

-Current historiography is a myth
+## Current historiography is a myth

+Accounts of human history, they
-* Simply isn't true
+1. Simply aren't true
-* Has dire political implications
+2. Has dire political implications
-* Makes the past needlessly dull ~ Actually more playful
+3. Makes the past needlessly dull ~ Actually more playful

-## Teleology: Thinking in terms of destiny or purpose
+### 1. Not true

+* "History" tends to cover important mrn fighting big battles
+* Actually peacetime and the collective, ongoing efforts of women may have produced more consequence

+### 2. political implications

-* History is not teleological
+* history is about progress, evolution
-* History is not a progression or evolution ~ p18 any "laws" are made up.
-History is not stages of development
-* p450 we find it so difficult to imagine history that isn’t teleological – that is, to organize history in a way which does not imply that current arrangements were somehow inevitable.
-* the “marching forward” metaphor is silly and misleading, since it’s not necessarily accurate to think that our society is better than those that preceded it.
+* p14 ~ past was nasty, brutish and short; no may well have been caring and nurturing
+* p10 ~ Myth: Diamond: hierarchy is inevitable; cannot live without decision-making executives

+### 3. Playful past

+## End of Book Myths

+A study that is rigorous in every other respect begins from the unexamined assumption
+* that there was some “original” form of human society
+* that its nature was fundamentally good or evil
+* that at a time before an inequality and political awareness existed
+* that something happened to change all this
+* that "civilization" and "complexity" always came at the price of human freedoms
+* that participatory democracy is natural in small groups, but cannot possibly scale up to anything like a city or a nation state

-## Creation Myth ~ Foundational Story: not true
+### Creation Myth ~ Foundational Story: not true

 * Fall from grace
 * No prospect of redemption